Class 2 (Barn Owls) 2025 - 2026

 MFL

-As linguists ,we will continue to have Madame Carter on Wednesday morning to deliver our French lessons.
+As linguists ,we will continue to have Madame Carter ona Tuesday morning to deliver our French lessons.

 Computing

-As digital citizens, we will begin by thinking about how computers are connected before discussing online safety and media animation.
+As digital citizens, we will begin by thinking about databases and desk top publishing.

 Forest School

-The rota for Forest School has yet to be finalised but we will let you know as soon as possible, this will however take place on a Friday morning.
+The rota for Forest School has yet to be finalised but we will let you know as soon as possible, this will however take place on a Wednesday afternoon alternate weeks.

 Please make sure your child has appropriate clothing for the weather and a change of footwear.